Interest Rate Forecast Australia: Will Rates Drop Below 3% In 2025?

 A number of pundits have previously said that hawkish monetary policy would continue as long as ‘real’ interest rates were in the negative.

-Given the CPI figure of 2.8 for the September quarter, we’re now in positive territory.
+Given the headline CPI figure of 2.1% for the June quarter, we’re now in positive territory.

 Expert Tip.

-4 Economic Factors That Could Impact Rate Cuts.
+The Top 4 Economic Drivers Behind Rate Cuts.

-The RBA describes the economic outlook as “highly uncertain”, and downside risks could emerge in 2024 that would see tightening back on the agenda.
+The RBA describes the economic outlook as “uncertain”, and downside risks could emerge in 2025 that would see tightening back on the agenda.

 Here’s what to watch: